Details You Need To Know About Car Hauler Insurance

 How Much Car Hauler Insurance Should You Buy?

-Small haulers that hold three or fewer vehicles need at least $100,000 in insurance coverage while transporters that haul eight to 10 vehicles typically need a minimum of $250,000.
-You'll also need to cover your business in case you're sued.
-Your insurance agent can help you purchase adequate coverage for your needs.
+Small haulers that hold three or fewer vehicles generally need at least $100,000 in insurance coverage while transporters that haul eight to 10 vehicles often need a minimum of $250,000.
+You should also carry enough liability and business coverage to protect your company if you are sued.

 How Much Does Car Hauler Coverage Cost?

-Car hauler insurance can cost from $800 to $1400 per month.
-It's more expensive than regular auto insurance because it's a commercial business that handles multiple vehicles that could each be valued at $20,000 or more.
+Car hauler insurance can cost from about $800 to $1,400 per month depending on your operations.
+It is typically more expensive than personal auto insurance because it covers a commercial business handling multiple, often high-value vehicles.

 Factors that affect your insurance costs include: